ETS-Android1/RacingLumber/README.md

 * android studio with CMAKE support: https://developer.android.com/studio/projects/install-ndk
 * git: https://git-scm.com/

-Alternatively, download the app from Google play: _todo_ app is currently under review, once it passes I will update this with a link
+Alternatively, download the app from Google play: https://play.google.com/store/apps/details?id=com.app.racinglumber

 The Google play download is a few dollars.
 Feel free to use this download method if you would like a slightly easier install process or if you would like to tip the developer.